guy-black/chronogopher/README.md

 # setup and install

-after cloning the repo, you can run the app right away with default configs
+after cloning the repo copy or rename `conf.go.def` to `<whateverYouWantToNameYouCconfig>.go you can run the app right away with default configs
 ```
 go run .
 ```